natworkeffects/natworkeffects.com/content/posts/hierarchy-of-ml-services-on-public-cloud/index.en.md

 Persona-wise, these are for the teams who **DO NOT HAVE EITHER:**
 1. Internal data scientist resources.
 2. Own training data to train a custom ML model.
-3. Investment of resource effort and time to engineer custom ML model end-to-end.
+3. Investment of resources, effort, and time to engineer a custom ML model end-to-end.

 #### How do I use it?
 Requirement-wise, the ML business use case would be met by cloud provider AI service capabilities.